-Top 5 Places to See the Smoky Mountains Fall Colors in Pigeon Forge
+Top 5 Places to See Smoky Mountain Fall Colors in Pigeon Forge

-Nestled in the Smoky Mountains, Pigeon Forge, TN is a fall lover’s paradise as a manifest of color change signifies the start of cooler weather.
-You can see the fall foliage in Pigeon Forge in numerous places around town, however we’ve pulled together a list of some of the places that offer the most spectacular views of the color change.
+Nestled in the Smoky Mountains, Pigeon Forge, is a fall lover’s paradise as a manifest of color change signifies the start of cooler weather.
+You can see the fall foliage in Pigeon Forge in numerous places around town, however we’ve pulled together a list of some of the places that offer the most spectacular views of the Smoky Mountain fall colors.

 - Colors start to change at higher elevations first and then spread down to the trees on the lower elevations.
 Generally this change begins for higher elevated areas in early October.
 The colors will peak within the mid and low elevations around mid-October through the start of November.